16 – 29? Get a Break on Ballet Tickets

 Tickets available online as of 12:00 am (midnight) on the day of the performance.

-Tickets must be picked up at the Box Office (145 Queen Street West at University Avenue) at least 45 minutes before the performance.
+Tickets must be picked up at the Box Office (145 Queen Street West at University Avenue) at least one hour before the performance.

 Valid ID as proof of age must be presented at the Box Office when picking up tickets.